 Decoupage involves cutting out pieces of paper and adhering them to a surface.

-When it comes to decoupaging furniture one of the best types of paper you can use is wallpaper.
+When it comes to decoupaging furniture, wallpaper is one of the best types of paper you can use.
 The pattern is already built in and the paper is thick enough that it won't rip during the process.
 Try mixing different size shapes to create a unique design.
 Don't forget that you can paint the piece first and then decoupage.
 The results can be stunning.

 Apply Gilt to Furniture

 This is a slightly more expensive way to dress up a chest, but the results can be quite luxurious.
-Gilding involves applying tissue paper-thin pieces of metal (can be gold or silver) to a surface.
+Gilding involves applying pieces of metal that are as thin as tissue paper (can be gold or silver) to a surface.
 The technique dates back hundreds of years and is quite labor intensive.
 If gilding an entire chest is just too much, consider gilding a portion.
-For instance, if the pieces has any type of molding on it, consider painting the entire piece one color and then applying gilt to the molding.
+For instance, if the pieces have any type of molding on it, consider painting the entire piece one color and then applying gilt to the molding.

 Replace Furniture Hardware